|Nutrition Facts (per serving)|

-Add the Meyer lemon zest and juice, the remaining 1/3 cup of the flour, and the baking powder.
+Add the Meyer lemon juice and zest, the remaining 1/3 cup of flour, and the baking powder.
 Beat until thoroughly blended.

 Pour the lemon mixture over the baked crust and return the pan to the oven.
-Bake for 15 to 20 minutes or until a pale gold color.
+Bake for 15 to 20 minutes or until a pale gold color and set.

-Remove from the oven and evenly dust with powdered sugar.
-Let cool.
-Cut into about 24 squares.
+Remove from the oven and cool.
+Evenly dust with powdered sugar and cut into about 24 squares to serve.

-When a recipe calls for both the zest and juice of citrus fruit, be sure to grate the zest first, before cutting and juicing the fruit.
+- When a recipe calls for both the zest and juice of citrus fruit, be sure to grate the zest first before cutting and juicing the fruit.
 It is easier (and safer) to zest while whole, as you need to hold the fruit while running the skin along the zester.
-Once you have removed the zest that you need, you can then slice the fruit in half and squeeze out the juice.

 What's the Difference Between Meyer Lemons and Regular Lemons?

-Meyer lemons and the lemons we're most familiar with differ in three ways: availability, appearance, and taste.
+Meyer lemons and the regular lemons we're most familiar with differ in three ways: availability, appearance, and taste.
 While we can find regular lemons year-round, Meyer lemons are only available during their peak season from winter through early spring.
-Meyer lemons are also smaller and rounder than regular, with skin that is thinner, smoother, and more orange than yellow.
+Meyer lemons are also smaller and rounder than standard lemons, with skin that is thinner, smoother, and more orange than yellow.

 When it comes to flavor, it is not only the sweeter juice of Meyer lemons that is distinctive but also the zest, which is somewhat herbal and spicy.
 That being said, for most recipes, Meyer lemons and regular lemons can be used interchangeably in recipes.
 Just remember that the sweeter Meyer lemons don't have the same tart zing of traditional lemons.